kubernetes-hy/kubernetes-hy.github.io/pages/part2.md

 $ kubectl get all --all-namespaces
 ```

 Namespaces should be kept separate - you could run all of the examples and do the exercises of this course in a cluster that is shared with critical software.
-An administator should set a *ResourceQuota* for that namespace so that you can safely run anything there.
+An administrator should set a *ResourceQuota* for that namespace so that you can safely run anything there.
 We'll look into resource limits and requests later.

 Labels are used to separate an application from others inside a namespace.
 They make it possible for having multiple applications as you've used in this course already.